Kansas Travel Guide

 The northeastern portion of the state, extending from the eastern border to Junction City and from the Nebraska border to south of Johnson County is home to more than 1.5 million people in the Kansas City (Kansas portion), Manhattan, Lawrence, and Topeka metropolitan areas.
 Overland Park, a young city incorporated in 1960, has the largest population and the largest land area in the county.

 To the north, Kansas City, the second largest land area in the state.
 Its attractions include the Kansas Speedway, Sporting Kansas City, Kansas City T-Bones, Schlitterbahn, and The Legends at Village West retail and entertainment center.
-Nearby, Kansas's first settlement Bonner Springs is home to several national and regional attractions including the Providence Medical Center Amphitheather, the National Agricultural Center and Hall of Fame, and the annual Kansas City Renaissance Festival.
-Further up the Missouri River, the city of Lansing is the home of the state's first maximum-security prison.
 Historic Leavenworth, founded in 1854, was the first incorporated city in Kansas.
 North of the city, Fort Leavenworth is the oldest active Army post west of the Mississippi River.
 The city of Atchison was an early commercial center in the state and is well known as the birthplace of Amelia Earhart.

 Up river (the Arkansas River) from Wichita is the city of Hutchinson.
-The city was built on one of the world's largest salt deposits (of what would form Strataca), and it has the world's largest and longest wheat elevator.
-It is also the home of Kansas Cosmosphere and Space Center, Prairie Dunes Country Club and the Kansas State Fair.
+The city was built on one of the world's largest salt deposits (of what would form Strataca).
+It is also the home of Kansas Cosmosphere and Space Center, and the Kansas State Fair.
 North of Wichita along Interstate 135 is the city of Newton, the former western terminal of the Santa Fe Railroad and trailhead for the famed Chisholm Trail.
-To the southeast of Wichita are the cities of Winfield and Arkansas City with historic architecture and the Cherokee Strip Museum (in Ark City).

-Southeast Kansas has a unique history with a number of nationally registered historic places in this coal-mining region.
-Located in Crawford County (dubbed the Fried Chicken Capital of Kansas), Pittsburg is the largest city in the region and the home of Pittsburg State University.
-The neighboring city of Frontenac in 1888 was the site of the worst mine disaster in the state in which an underground explosion killed 47 miners.
+Southeast Kansas has a unique history with a number of nationally registered historic places.
 "Big Brutus" is located 1.5 miles (2.4 km) outside the city of West Mineral.
 Along with the restored fort, historic Fort Scott has a national cemetery designated by President Lincoln in 1862.

 Salina is the largest city in central and north-central Kansas.
-South of Salina is the small city of Lindsborg with its numerous Dala horses.
-Much of the architecture and decor of this town has a distinctly Swedish style.
 To the east along Interstate 70, the historic city of Abilene was formerly a trailhead for the Chisholm Trail and was the boyhood home of President Dwight D. Eisenhower, and is the site of his Presidential Library and the tombs of the former president, First Lady and son who died in infancy.
-To the west is Lucas, the Grassroots Art Capital of Kansas.

 The rock band Kansas was formed in the state capital of Topeka, the hometown of several of the band's members.